Me Luna Soft - it's very soft, suitable for very sensitive women. It is a little more difficult to use.

 4 styles - basic style, ball style, ring style and stem style

 4 colours – pink, cyan, yellow and silver glitter

 |Me Luna Measurements

 (to the rim)

-Write an online review and share your thoughts with other shoppers!Reviewer: Karen Nolan from USA
+Write an online review and share your thoughts with other shoppers!Reviewer: Lindsay from USA

 I'm so happy to have gotten the Meluna cup -- we don't have it in the US, which is extremely annoying, so I was thrilled to find it at Feminine Wear, and a great price, even with shipping cost.
 (It arrived quickly,

 btw.)
 I most like that the Meluna comes in XL and has such a high capacity -- that is why I wanted it, for extra security on my heavy day.